Decision Intelligence Platform

 Inside the Pool, a user can visually compare different Decision-Candidates, sort them by different KPIs, and choose the Decision-Champion that best fits the current situation.
 This decision can then be exported for further use and future Decision Tracing.

-When the number of possible decisions is relatively small, users can also browse all available options using the buttons “First”, “Next”, “Previous”, and “Last Decision” to choose the “best” one without invoking any optimization.
+When the number of possible decisions is relatively small, users can also browse all available options using the buttons “First Decision”, “Next Decision”, “Previous Decision”, and “Last Decision” to choose the “best” one without invoking any optimization.

-The Decision Playground can be used with different underlying open-source or commercial Constraint Solvers or Linear/MIP Solvers.
-It is easy to switch between them without any changes in the decision model.
+Decision Playground can be used with different underlying open-source or commercial Constraint Solvers or Linear/MIP Solvers.
+It is easy to switch between them without any changes in the decision model by setting the variable SOLVER in the launch file “play.bat”.
+Two open-source solvers are included:

-Whether your decision model uses a rule engine, constraint solver, or MILP solver, you may use the Decision Playground to experiment with various decisions to choose the one that you consider is the best fit for your current business situation.
+Whether your decision model relies on a rule engine, constraint solver, or MILP solver, you may use Decision Playground to experiment with various decisions to choose the one that you consider is the best fit for your current business situation.